Lee, Nelson help Islanders beat Senators 4-2 in finale

+Anders Lee and Brock Nelson scored in the second period and the Islanders beat the Ottawa Senators 4-2 on Sunday for their season-high sixth straight win.
 Andrew Ladd and Jason Chimera also scored and Nelson had an assist for New York, which was eliminated from playoff contention Saturday night.

+''It's nice to end on a good note,'' Lee said. ''It's not good enough.
+We expect to be a playoff team every year and we didn't get it done obviously.
+I think all the guys in the locker room are going to have a sour taste all summer.''

+Interim coach Dough Weight went 24-12-4 after taking over for the fired Jack Capuano on Jan.
+17 with the Islanders in last place in the East.
+They ended up just one point out of a playoff spot, missing the postseason for the second time in five seasons.

+''It's an uphill battle when you don't get off to the start you need to,'' Ladd said. ''We did a good job of getting ourselves back into it, but that doesn't give you much solace at this point.''

 Thomas Greiss, playing for the first time in six games, stopped 32 shots.
 Greiss last played on March 30, when he was pulled after giving up three goals on eight shots in first 8:06 of a 6-3 loss at Philadelphia.
-Jaroslav Halak started the last five games.

 Bobby Ryan and Jean-Gabriel Pageau scored for the Senators and Mike Condon had 17 saves.
 Ottawa, which had already clinched second place in the Atlantic Division and home-ice advantage in the first round of the playoffs, left 10 players back home to rest.